alttpo/alttpo/asm/README.md

 within these packets.
 The data packet is natively produced by this ROM patch and intended for direct consumption by this ROM patch as well.

-It is recommended to wrap the data packet with a message envelope when sending on the wire to include things like a packet version, an identifying header, and possibly a checksum for error detection / correction purposes.
-This message envelope must be stripped away when copying the data into WRAM though since the ROM patch only recognizes the `struct Packet` raw binary layout described above.
-The ROM patch does not need to concern itself with those kinds of details since it won't have any means of reporting a data packet error or checksum failure to the end users.

-Data packet format is defined by `struct Packet`:
+The data packet format is defined by `struct Packet` with no padding and no alignment; bytes are packed and appear in serial order:

     struct Packet {
+        uint16 feef;        // $FEEF identifier
+        uint16 size;        // size of packet from version field to end uint16 version;     // version number of packet format

+        // game module and sub-module:
+        uint8  module;      // $07 = dungeon, $09 = overworld, etc.
+        uint8  sub_module;  // varies per module, usually $00 for normal gameplay

         // positional information about the player:

-        // -------- ------wd rrrrrrrr rrrrrrrr
+        // ------wd
         //                  w: 0 = light world, 1 = dark world
         //                  d: 0 = overworld,   1 = dungeon
-        //   r: 16-bit area/room number (overworld/dungeon)
-        uint32 location;
+        uint8  world;
+        uint16 room;
         uint16 x;
         uint16 y;
         uint16 z;